-According to the NPS proposal, entrance fees at 17 popular national parks also would increase for other vehicles in addition to cars.
+According to the 2017 proposal, entrance fees at 17 popular national parks also would have increased for other vehicles in addition to cars.
 The new fee for motorcycles would increase to $50 (from the current $15 to $25, depending on the park).
 The new fee for entering on bike or foot would be $30 per person (up from the current $10 to $15, depending on the park).

-Here is a list of the parks that would be affect by the proposed fee increase:
+Here is a list of parks that would have been affected by the proposed increase:

 - Bryce Canyon